olegolt/PAF_reanalysis/README.md

     <tr>
       <td>"The sample of 150 subjects will first be randomly divided into an outer-training set (n = 100) and an outer-testing set (n = 50).
 The ratios of high- vs low-pain sensitive individuals will be matched between the 2 cohorts" (...) </td>
       <td> Test set is imbalanced.
 24 are coded as high, 14 as low pain sensitivity. </td>
-      <td> As demonstrated above, the AUC of the test set is unrepresentative and a clear (favorable) outlier. </td>
+      <td> As demonstrated above, the AUC of the test set is unrepresentative and a clear outlier. </td>
     </tr>
   </tbody>
 </table>

 Adhering to the original pre-registered analysis, we got an AUC = `0.72`, accuracy = `0.68` for the training set and AUC = `0.71`, accuracy = `0.68` for the test set.

-## Errors in the code
+## Inconsistencies in the code

-We only report errors here that have an impact on model performance indices.
+We only report inconsistencies here that have an impact on model performance indices.

 Original Script is [here](https://github.com/DrNahianC/PREDICT_Scripts/blob/main/PREDICT_Scripts-main/Machine%20Learning%20Scripts/ML_classification_PAF_CME.py)